Professional edition active

 Prognosis for Neonatal Listeriosis

-Mortality, ranging from 10 to 50%, is higher in neonates with early-onset disease.
+Mortality, ranging from 7 to 29%, is higher in neonates with early-onset disease (1, 2).

 Prevention of Neonatal Listeriosis

-Pregnant women should avoid food products that have a higher risk of contamination by L. monocytogenes (eg, unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads or smoked seafood).
+Pregnant patients should avoid food products that have a higher risk of contamination by L. monocytogenes (eg, unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads or smoked seafood, uncooked fruit or vegetables, ice cream).
 Proper food handling, in particular separating uncooked meats from other items during preparation and washing hands, utensils, and cutting boards after handling uncooked foods, is critical.

-If infection during pregnancy is recognized, treatment may then be given before delivery or intrapartum to prevent vertical transmission, but the usefulness of such treatment is unproved.
+If infection during pregnancy is recognized, treatment may then be given before delivery or intrapartum to prevent maternal-fetal transmission, but the usefulness of such treatment is unproved.

 Key Points